kensanata/oddmu/README.md

 - tokenizer.go implements the various tokenizers used
 - upload_drop.go implements the /upload and /drop handlers
 - view.go implements the /view handler
+- watcher.go implements the filesystem notification watch
 - wiki.go implements the main function

+If you want to change the exact markup rules, your starting point should be `parser.go`.
+Make sure you read the documentation of [Go Markdown](https://github.com/gomarkdown/markdown) and note that it offers MathJax support (needs a change to the `view.html` template so that the MathJax Javascript gets loaded) and [MMark](https://mmark.miek.nl/post/syntax/) support, and it shows how extensions can be added.

 ## References